 A total solar eclipse occurs when the Moon covers the face of the Sun as seen from Earth.
-The complete coverage allows us to see the day as if it were night, and it reveals the solar corona's ghostly whisps.
-The next total solar eclipse will occur on August 21, 2017, and the eclipse path will cross the continental United States.
+The complete coverage allows us to see the day as if it were night, and it reveals the solar corona's ghostly wisps.
+The next total solar eclipse will occur on July 2, 2019, and the 2019 solar eclipse path will cross through Chile and Argentina.

 When is the next solar eclipse going to happen?

-The eclipse beings on August 21, 2017, at 16:48:33 Universal Time (UT), when the shadow touches down on the Pacific Ocean and the Moon takes its first small bite out of the Sun.
-Totality begins at 18:24:11.9 UT.
+The eclipse begins on July 2, 2019, at 16:55:13 Universal Time (UT), when the shadow touches down on the Pacific Ocean and the Moon takes its first small bite out of the Sun.
+Totality begins at 18:01:08 UT.

-To find the precise start and end times calculated for your location, as well as eclipse maps and other tables, visit NASA's Eclipse website.
+To find the precise start and end times of the 2019 solar eclipse calculated for your location, as well as eclipse maps and other tables, visit NASA's Eclipse website.

-Where's the best place to watch the eclipse?
+Where's the best place to watch the 2019 solar eclipse?

 When's the next solar eclipse?

-The next total solar eclipse will occur on June 2, 2019, when the eclipse path will fall largely over the Pacific Ocean.
-Some viewers on land in Chile and Argentina will spot totality at sunset.
+The next total solar eclipse will occur on December 14, 2020, and will occur largely over water.
+Some viewers on land in southern Chile and Argentina will spot totality.
 Find more information at NASA's eclipse site.